jg-digital-media/jgdm_snooker_scorer/readme.md

    + Is able to click or press for up to 15 red balls and as many missed shots for a colour before getting to the colour sequence
    + Can go through the colour sequence at 27 points remaining `#points_remaining`.
    + Player 1 can "play" a 147 maximum break.
-   + Player 1 cannot shoot for any more balls or foul buttons when the points remaining `#points_remaining` is at 0
+   + Player 1 cannot shoot for any more balls or foul buttons when the points remaining `#points_remaining` is at 0 #

++ We now have to get player 2 into the game and functioning in the same way that player 1 now does.
+So we have to figure out how to replicate the functionality of player 1 in player 2.

++ This means
+   + Player 2 is at the table after a miss or foul by player 1
+   + Player 2 shoots for a red ball first if there is a red ball left on the table
+   + Player 2 shoots for a red and then a colour ball until they miss
+   + Player 2 can "play" a 147 maximum break if player 1 misses before potting another ball.

++